questionmark/PowerShellTemplate/README.md

 ### Creating a New Module

-To build this module, run `Optimize-Module` on the module directory.  # TODO: link to [publicly available version?](https://gist.github.com/Jaykul/176c4aacc477a69b3d0fa86b4229503b#file-optimize-module-ps1) <- missing update-metadata / get-metadata
+To build this module, run `Optimize-Module` on the module directory.

 You should then be able to import the module, and run `New-PSModule` which clones the base structure of an example module.